kodo-pp/klosy-reloaded/CODING_STYLE.md

 # Coding style

-Klosy style guide for the C lanuage.
+Klosy style guide for the C++ lanuage.

 ## TL;DR
 - Indentation: 4 spaces, no tabs